Aisle5Oakland/aisle5oakland.github.io/_beermenu/80-SixRiversBluffPaleAle.md

  - is_light: " "
  - is_malty: " "
  - is_sour: " "
+long_desc: "This crisp refreshing ale has an updated flavor profile featuring Citra hops.
+Brilliantly golden in color and highly aromatic, this light ale a perfect go to for any occasion."
 ---

 This is a description for Six Rivers Pale Ale